5 stars

 As of January 21, 2025, significant changes are being implemented to the eligibility requirements for open work permits (OWPs) for family members of foreign workers and certain international students in Canada.
 These changes also impact the eligibility of dependent children, making it crucial for families to stay informed.

 At Sobirovs Law Firm, we understand the importance of staying updated on immigration policies.
-We want to ensure our clients are fully aware of these changes and how they may impact their family members’ ability to work in Canada.
+We want to ensure our clients are fully aware of these changes and how they may impact their family members, including their spouse or common law, ability to work in Canada.
+A common law partner is explicitly included in the eligibility criteria for open work permits, ensuring that both spouses and common law partners are recognized.
+These changes affect foreign nationals from other countries who wish to obtain legal authorization to work in Canada.
+Additionally, spouses and common law partners of permanent residents may also be impacted by these updates.

 Who Can Apply?

 Eligible family members of foreign workers and international students can apply for open work permits, enabling them to work for any employer in Canada.
+Open work permits allow foreign nationals to work in Canada for any employer and in most occupations without needing a specific job offer.
+Eligible applicants can apply for an open work permit if they meet the following conditions.
 However, as of January 21, 2025, the eligibility criteria will change significantly.

 Key changes include: